Salman Khan: Blackbuck hunting and Arms Act violations cases

 On 18 January 2017 Khan was acquitted by a Jodhpur court in an Arms Act case linked to the killing of a blackbuck in Rajasthan.
 Khan pleaded "not guilty" to charges of violating the law by keeping unlicensed weapons and using them.
 Acquitting the actor, the court said that the prosecution failed to submit enough evidence against him.

 On 5 April 2018, Jodhpur court convicted Khan in the blackbuck poaching case and sentenced him to five years imprisonment while acquitting Saif Ali Khan, Sonali Bendre, Neelam, and Tabu.

 Khan was released on bail on 7 April 2018, pending appeal.

 On 14 April 2024, two members of the Bishnoi Gang, who belong a religious sect that considers the blackbuck sacred, opened fire on Khan's apartment in Bandra, Mumbai before fleeing on a motorcycle.
 Khan, who was inside along with several relatives, was unharmed.
 The gunmen were later arrested in Gujarat.
 The gang had previously threatened Khan over the hunting incident.
 Police said that the attack was masterminded by Amnol Bishnoi, the younger brother of the gang's leader Lawrence Bishnoi.

+In June 2026, Khan sued the makers of the film, Kala Hiran: The Battle For Legacy, a film inspired by the case, alleging "gross violation of personality rights".
+Khan's lawyer stated that developing the proposed film amounts to "interference with the administration of justice and directly impinges upon our client's fundamental right to a fair trial".
+Khan had earlier sent a legal notice to the makers as well.